-Senior living market trends can have a huge impact on your organization, especially as you plan for development.
+Senior living market trends can have a huge impact on your organization, especially as you plan for your future.

-For our mid-year publication, Plante Moran Living Forward is providing construction and senior housing market data in four regional reports:
+For our year-end publication, Plante Moran Living Forward is providing construction and senior housing market data in four regional reports:

 - East North Central Region (i.e., the Midwest), encompassing markets across Michigan, Illinois, Indiana, Wisconsin, and Ohio